connf/igd/README.md

 ## Setup Instructions

 - Clone the Repo
-- Execute `php artisan serve`
-- Navigate to the defined URL
-- Check the Route files to see what rules can be utilised

 In this latest development version the following features have been implemented:
 - [x] Models and Controllers Templates